Decoupling the effects of geometry and nature of strain in LaMnO$_3$: Interplay of dynamic correlations and uniaxial strain driving magnetic phase transitions: Introduction

-Investigations using density functional theory (DFT) supplemented with Hubbard $U$ (DFT+$U$) on epitaxially strained LMO, with strain corresponding to that of an STO substrate, showed (primarily in context of studying LMO/STO heterostructures) \cite{Lee_2013_PAPER} a suppression of the JT distortion and a ferromagnetic ground state.
+Investigations using density functional theory (DFT) supplemented with Hubbard $U$ (DFT+$U$) on epitaxially strained LMO, with strain corresponding to that of an STO substrate, showed (primarily in the context of studying LMO/STO heterostructures) \cite{Lee_2013_PAPER} a suppression of the JT distortion and a ferromagnetic ground state.
 This state is, however, metallic rather than insulating, as claimed in LMO/STO experiments.
 In a further DFT+$U$ study of LMO strained to STO~\cite{gong}, the structural relaxation allowing for symmetry lowering to monoclinic structure, and resulting antiferro orbital ordering between symmetry inequivalent Mn atoms was used to explain the ferromagnetic insulating behavior of LMO/STO.
-However, such symmetry lowering may be difficult to be accommodated within a heterostructure geometry, where LMO is constrained between the layers of cubic STO from both top and bottom, and unable to deviate from the cubic symmetry.
-In another study using hybrid functionals it was found that applying $\sim 6$\,GPa of uniaxial pressure along the [010] direction activates the transition to a ferromagnetic half-metallic state \cite{Rivero_2016_PAPERa}.
+However, such symmetry lowering may be difficult to be accommodated within a heterostructure geometry, where LMO is constrained between the layers of cubic STO from both top and bottom and unable to deviate from the cubic symmetry.
+This is further corroborated by experimental X-ray diffraction studies of LMO/STO superlattices which clearly show a tetragonal lattice \cite{lmo-sto-expt}.
+This contradicts the prediction of a monoclinic structure by structure prediction methods.
+It also indicates that the hypothesis of orbital order due to monoclinicity is not valid.

+In yet another study using hybrid functionals, it was found that applying $\sim 6$\,GPa of uniaxial pressure along the [010] direction activates the transition to a ferromagnetic half-metallic state \cite{Rivero_2016_PAPERa}.